Nadeemb84/data-analysis/README.md

-Bitbucket does not support `<html>` so you need to use theh - (dash) and the | (pipe) symbols to construct a table.
+Bitbucket does not support `<html>` so you need to use the - (dash) and the | (pipe) symbols to construct a table.
 The first line contains column headers.
 Separate columns with the pipe symbol.

 The  second line must be a mandatory separator line between the headers and the content.
 Subsequent lines are table rows.
 Columns are always separated by the pipe (|) character.
 For example this table: